sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
-This assignment was just adding on from what we did above so the code wasn't bad.
 We already wired an OLED screen so I didn't need to fix my wiring at all and I had some code from that assignment so I knew how to turn it on and get it to print.
-I added lines from my previous OLED assignment and with some help from my the people sitting next to me and using parts of [River's code](https://github.com/rivques), I was able to finish this assignment.
+I copied my entire coding assignment from River.
+[Here is a link to their notebook](https://github.com/rivques).

 ## Morse_Code

 ### Part 1